abhi3700/toe_contracts/toeridetaxi/README.md

-Warning, action <finish> does not have a ricardian contract Warning, action <addfareact> does not have a ricardian contract Warning, action <recvfare> does not have a ricardian contract Warning, action <sendalert> does not have a ricardian contract Warning, action <sendreceipt> does not have a ricardian contract Warning, action <eraseride> does not have a ricardian contract Warning, action <addpay> does not have a ricardian contract Warning, action <create> does not have a ricardian contract Warning, action <assign> does not have a ricardian contract Warning, action <cancelbycom> does not have a ricardian contract
+Warning, action <finish> does not have a ricardian contract Warning, action <addfareact> does not have a ricardian contract Warning, action <recvfare> does not have a ricardian contract Warning, action <addristatus> does not have a ricardian contract Warning, action <sendalert> does not have a ricardian contract Warning, action <sendreceipt> does not have a ricardian contract Warning, action <eraseride> does not have a ricardian contract Warning, action <addpaymost> does not have a ricardian contract Warning, action <create> does not have a ricardian contract Warning, action <assign> does not have a ricardian contract Warning, action <cancelbycom> does not have a ricardian contract